Self-similarity and the direct (enstrophy) cascade in two-dimensional fluid turbulence: Results

 where the superscript denotes the sign of $x$.
-This family of solutions describes vortex thinning associated with stretching of filaments as they are advected towards the $y$ axis.
+This family of solutions describes vortex thinning associated with the stretching of filaments as they are advected towards the $y$ axis.
 The functions $g_c^\pm(\chi)$ are determined by the variation in the vorticity field at the ``entrances'' to the hyperbolic region where $x=\pm\ell_0$.
 Since vorticity at $x=\ell_0$ and $x=-\ell_0$ will generally be different, so $g_c^+(\chi)$ and $g_c^-(\chi)$ will also be different.
-These self-similar solutions describe vorticity filaments whose characteristic thickness decreases exponentially fast, $\Delta x(t)\propto e^{-\mathcal{E}t}$.
+For oscillatory $g_c^\pm(\chi)$, these self-similar solutions describe vorticity filaments whose characteristic thickness decreases exponentially fast, $\Delta x(t)\propto e^{-\mathcal{E}t}$, as they are advected towards the streamline $x=0$, representing a continuous flux of enstrophy from large to small scales.

-For a time-periodic large-scale flow with period $T$, the vorticity field at the entrances to the hyperbolic region will also be time-periodic.
-As a result, we will have $\omega(x,t+T)=\omega(x,t)$ inside the hyperbolic region as well.
-Under these conditions, Equation \ref{eq:self-sim+} describes a vorticity field which is self-similar in the conventional sense, i.e., $\omega(\Lambda x,t)=\omega(x,t)$, where $\Lambda=e^{\mathcal{E}T}>1$ and $|x|<\ell_0/\Lambda$.
-This is illustrated in Figure \ref{fig:flow}(d); the vorticity field inside the region $\Sigma_1$ is compressed along the $x$ direction and stretched in the $y$ direction by the same factor $\Lambda$ after one period and mapped onto the region $\Sigma_2$.
-Similarly, the region $\Sigma_2$ is mapped onto the region $\Sigma_3$, etc. In the remainder of this paper, we will focus on the spectral properties of vorticity fields described by such self-similar solutions which describe the flux of enstrophy towards smaller scales.
+The family of solutions \eqref{eq:self-sim+} describes non-interacting hyperbolic regions, i.e., vorticity fields entering one hyperbolic region that have not just left another hyperbolic region.
+In this case, the temporal and spatial profile of the vorticity field at the entrance to a hyperbolic region is defined by the forcing field $\varphi$, which acquires time-dependence due to the time-periodic overall motion of the hyperbolic regions.
+For forcing with low spatial frequency, the vorticity field at either entrance ($x=-\ell_0$ or $x=\ell_0$) to the hyperbolic region can be considered to vary slowly in the $y$ direction, i.e., $\omega(\pm\ell_0,y,t)\approx g_c^\pm(e^{\mathcal{E}t})$.
+For the large-scale flow with temporal period $T$, the functions $g^\pm_c(\chi)$ have to be periodic, with period $\mathcal{E}T$.
+As a result, the vorticity field described by the solution family \eqref{eq:self-sim+} becomes both time-periodic and self-similar in the conventional sense, i.e., $\omega(\Lambda x,t)=\omega(x,t)$.

+Self-similarity of the vorticity field implies that its Fourier spectrum $\hat{\omega}({\bf k},t)$ has a power-law scaling.
+Indeed, since $g_c^\pm(\chi)$ is periodic, it can be written in the form of a Fourier series, i.e., inside each hyperbolic region we have